-Hello fabulous furriends, and welcome to our lifestyle cat blog.
+Hello fabulous friends, and welcome to our lifestyle cat blog.
 If you love cats then you’re definitely in the right place.
-We share a wide array of entertaining posts to amuse you each week, so drop by often to catch up on all the fun and remember; the world is way better with cats!
+We share a wide array of entertaining posts to amuse you each week such as: book reviews, free colouring pages, blog hops, craft projects, brain training and oodles more, so drop by often to catch up on all the fun and remember; the world is way better with cats!
 Purrs from your hosts, Wing Commander Basil & The B Team

 Crafting With Cats ~ Part V ~ How We Made A Kitty Observatory ~ Cativity Centre